 In March, Heineken ran a 30-second commercial where a bartender slides a bottle of Heineken passed three people of color to a light-skinned woman.
 The tagline ran, “Sometimes, lighter is better”.
 How that passed the internal police, I’ll never know.
 Link to commercial

-Domino’s offered the Russian public a 100-years of free pizzas if they shared photos of their tattoos on social media featuring the company’s logo.
+Domino’s offered the Russian public a 100-years of free pizzas if they shared photos of their tattoos featuring the company’s logo on social media.
 The original promotion which was meant to last a couple of months ended pre-maturely (in under a week).
 Apparently, far too many people were willing to get inked in return for free pizzas.

 Russian social media was flooded with tattooed evidence from fans causing Domino’s to act quickly and inform the public that it was ending the promotion earlier than expected.
 It did say that it would honor its commitment to the first 350 participants and requested those with tattoo appointments to have them cancelled.

 Dolce & Gabbana, the luxury fashion brand, released a commercial ahead of their China runway show.
 The commercial featured a Chinese model attempting and failing to eat a variety of Italian foods with chopsticks.
 The commercial drew outrage at the insinuation that Chinese lack refinement and cultural awareness.
 Link to commercial

 In October, Dove, a personal care brand owned by Unilever, pulled its Facebook ad which featured a woman of color removing her brown shirt to reveal a smiling white woman in a white shirt underneath.
 The advertisement was opposed aggressively.
 The inference drawn was that colored people could use Dove to clean themselves into whiteness.
 Dove issued an apology and removed the ad immediately.

 In April, Nivea pulled back an ad with the slogan, “White is purity” after being accused of racial insensitivity.